Stomach cancer – also known as gastric cancer – is the fifth most common cancer worldwide and is more common in the developing world.

 - Three or more alcoholic drinks (more than 1.5 ounces of pure alcohol) per day, increases risk.

-- Acetaldehyde, the reactive metabolite of alcohol, is carcinogenic to human.
+- Acetaldehyde, the reactive metabolite of alcohol, is a recognized carcinogen.

 - Heavy consumers of alcohol may also have diets deficient in essential nutrients, rendering tissues more susceptible to carcinogenesis.